 18. And the men of the city told him on the seventh day before the sun went down, “What is sweeter than honey?
 And what is stronger than a lion?”
 And he said to them, “Had you not plowed with my heifer, you would not have found out my riddle.”

 6. And the Philistines said, “Who did this!”
-And they said, “Sampson, the Timnite’s son-in-law, because he took his wife and gave her to his companion.”
+And they said, “Samson, the Timnite’s son-in-law, because he took his wife and gave her to his companion.”
 And the Philistines went up and burned her and her father with fire.

 9. And the Philistines went up and camped in Judah, and they made raids in Lehi.

 12. And they said to him, “We have come down to tie you up and hand you over to the Philistines.”
-And Sampson said to them, “Swear to me that you, yourselves, will not harm me.”
+And Samson said to them, “Swear to me that you, yourselves, will not harm me.”

 15. And he found a fresh jawbone of an ass, and he stretched out his hand and took it, and killed a thousand men with it.